Carl Rathjens: Rathjens and the king of Yemen

-Already on his first visit, he developed a good rapport with the king, the Imām Yaḥyā Ḥamīd ad-Dīn (1864-1948) and his five elder sons, all of whom were serving the country and had ministerial posts, or else managed an important position in the court.
+Already on his first visit, he developed a good rapport with the king, the Imām Yaḥyā Ḥamīd ad-Dīn (1864–1948) and his five elder sons, all of whom were serving the country and had ministerial posts, or else managed an important position in the court.
 Rathjens also nurtured a good relationship with the Prime Minister, Abdallah al Amri.
 With him he communicated in English.
 He had a good rapport with the Minister of Foreign Affairs, Muhammad Ragib, with whom he communicated in French.
 Rathjens and his colleagues were the official guests of the Imam Yahya.
-They were housed in the state guest house in Bir el Azab, near the Jewish Quarter at Sana'a.
-In his letters to family members and friends, he had repeatedly described how he enjoyed the hospitality of the king and felt that his life in Sana'a was like a chapter taken from the book, A Thousand and One Nights.
+They were housed in the state guest house in Bir el Azab, near the Jewish Quarter at Sanaa.
+In his letters to family members and friends, he had repeatedly described how he enjoyed the hospitality of the king and felt that his life in Sanaa was like a chapter taken from the book, A Thousand and One Nights.

 Rathjens and his two colleagues were accredited with making the first archaeological dig in Yemen.
 The Imam Yahya had sent the three German scholars to Huqqah to dig an ancient grave.
 Rathjens could not convince the Imam that the three of them were not archaeologists.
 The three German scholars left for Huqqah near Haggah with a delegation of fifty soldiers and an inspector.
 With the help of fifty local workers, they unearthed a grave from the second century CE.
 Rathjens assumed that in Yemen, archaeology was in its nascent stages and that it should be encouraged and expanded.
 He reasoned, however, that the research should be done in a professional way, employing scientific methods.
 This gave him the incentive to request from Imam Yahya that he establish a Ministry of Antiquities and to build a museum in which the archaeological findings could be stored and preserved.
 Rathjens also suggested that the Imam should invite from Germany a team consisting of an archaeologist and philologist for ancient Semitic languages in order to inspect the excavations, as well as to document their findings and do the deciphering of the inscriptions, by using strict scientific methods as those used in Europe.